 For baking soda, two tablespoons of baking soda is used for every cup of water.
 For the lye method, 2 tablespoons of lye is used for each quart of water.
 In case you consult a recipe using the lye method, please not that you should NOT heat the lye solution!

 The Science of Pretzels

 Influencing the pH on the surface of the dough through the addition of an alkaline solution influences the Maillard reaction, speeding it up.
 A baking soda solution is not as alkaline as a lye solution, but it still will serve much the same purpose.
-However, since sodium bicarbonate is a weaker base, it is often recommended add the baking soda to boiling water and then dip the pretzels into the boiling baking soda solution, as opposed to a cold water solution as with lye.
-The reaction that occurs with the baking soda is similar to the when baking soda is used in cookies, which become more brown with a nutty flavor.
+However, since sodium bicarbonate is a weaker base, it is often recommended to add the baking soda to boiling water and then dip the pretzels into the boiling baking soda solution, as opposed to a cold water solution as with lye.
+The reaction that occurs with the baking soda is similar to when baking soda is used in cookies, which become browner with a nutty flavor.

 Origin of the Lye Method for Pretzels

 We cannot be sure when a lye solution first came to be used to influence the browning and flavor of pretzels.
 It is said, however, that this reaction was discovered by a German baker named Anton Nepomuk Pfannenbrenner.
 The baker meant to give his pretzels a sugar water glaze, but accidentally used a lye solution which was meant to clean his baking sheets.
-The pretzels were not sweet, like his customers were used to, but they loved the unusual nutty taste just the same.
+The pretzels were not sweet like his customers were used to, but they loved the unusual nutty taste just the same.
 This is why it is claimed that no matter the origin of the pretzel, it was in Germany where it was perfected.